COVID-19: Things To Do, Virtual Classes, and Resources to Stay Safe and Informed

 Faver-Dykes State Park is conveniently located on the outskirts of St. Augustine, America’s oldest city, and close to the highway.
 As you travel down our main road, journey back in time and discover the Real Florida.
 Enjoy relaxing, picnicking or fishing under the towering longleaf pines in a sandhill ecosystem that once dominated the Florida landscape.

 Pellicer Creek is our southern border and accessible at our boat ramp for canoes, kayaks and small boats.
 It is a Florida Designated Paddling Trail, and you can either head east to the Pellicer flats and Matanzas River or west to the fresh water beginnings.
 Pellicer Creek has an average depth of 2 to 6 feet.
 It is one of the most pristine estuarine tidal marshes on the east coast of Florida with abundant salt and fresh water fish, magnificent birding and wildlife viewing opportunities.
 They have canoe rentals available by the hour or day.

-Pellicer Creek is a popular site for birding with more than one hundred bird species seen during spring and fall migrations.
-Songbirds, including the colorful wood warblers, along with eagles and falcons, return to nest at the park each year.
-Wading birds, such as egrets, wood storks, white ibis, and herons, feed in the tidal marshes and creeks.
-This peaceful park is also home to deer, turkeys, hawks, bobcats, and river otters.
-Fishing, picnicking, and nature walks are popular activities.
-Pellicer Creek is a designated state canoe trail and visitors can rent canoes at the park.
-A full-facility campground is available for overnight stays.
-Located 15 miles south of St. Augustine near the intersection of I-95 and U.S. 1.
+Camp under the shady hardwood hammock where many generations of Floridians have lived, worked and played.
+We have 30 sites that will accommodate tents or RVs up to 35 feet.
+Pellicer Creek is a popular site for birding with more than 100 bird species during spring and fall migrations.
+Songbirds, including the colorful wood warblers, along with eagles and falcons return to nest at the park each year.
+Wading birds, such as egrets, wood storks, white ibis and herons, feed in the tidal marshes and creeks.
+This peaceful park is also home to deer, turkeys, hawks, bobcats and river otters.